- Log in to post comments

 If you are interested in digging deeper into the topic, there are some inspiring people to connect with, including Willy Widjands, the founder of EduScrum; the shared framework is an adapted version of his.
 Also, Jessica Cavallaro from The Agile Mind, Hannah Siddiquee from Agile in Education USA and John Miller from Agile Classrooms are thought leaders and are eager to share their knowledge.

-Greta Sandler is an English teacher and critical thinking instructor.
+Greta Sandler is an English teacher and critical thinking instructor at Belgrano Day School in Buenos Aires, Argentina.
 She is an ISTE Community Leader and a Google Certified Trainer.
 She is passionate about providing voice and choice for her students and empowering them to take ownership of their learning.